-The base camp in Timber Creek is located at the Timber Creek Gunamu Tourist Park (a gorgeous location).
+We hope to establish an operations camp in Timber Creek to be located at the Timber Creek Gunamu Tourist Park (a gorgeous location).
 We will organise access to hot and cold showers, shady camp sites, washing machines, and a swimming pool (the only place to safely swim - see section on Crocodiles).
 We also hope to have access to occasional air-conditioned dongers available for anyone who is feeling the heat.
 Timber Creek does have a small supermarket and a pub (both with limited selections) within easy walking distance.